 Professional-looking, classically casual outfits show that you are taking the interview process seriously and that you are in tune with the company culture.

 Disheveled-looking hair is also unacceptable - it looks messy and gives the impression of disorganization.
 Make sure your hair is neat and tidy.
 Avoid trendy, over-the-top hairstyles in the interview.

 Business casual wear includes pantsuits and tailored separates.

 More advice and tips on interview attire for women.

 Find out about the essential interview clothes do's and don'ts

 Different job types demand different interview clothes.
 Find out the proper job interview dress code for a variety of jobs.

-These are tough economic times that demand certain job interview attire choices.
 Employers are looking for committed professionals with the right values.
-Get practical tips on dressing for an interview in 2013.
+Get practical tips on dressing for an interview in today's job market.

 Are you going for a job interview in a more conservative environment?

 Are you on a tight budget with a limited working wardrobe?
 Use these interview clothing ideas on dressing properly for an interview without breaking the bank.